Touchpoints are the key to understanding your customer’s journey. They are basically the place where customer interactions occur.

-An effective product catalog relies on both your business as well as layout and design.
-When you make your products look attractive, it makes easy for readers to find what they are looking for.
+With an effective product catalog that has the right balance of layout and design, you can easily make your products look attractive and also make it easy for readers to find what they are looking for.

-- Know your audience – Knowing who your specific audience is, you’ll be better able to adjust the style of the catalog: its language, layout type, and location of items on the page.
+- Know your audience – By knowing who your specific audience is, you’ll be better able to adjust the style of the catalog: its language, layout type, and location of items on the page.

 - Organize your products – Set your products into groups and decide where to put each group in the publication.

-Email support is one of the main channels of customer support for most companies.
-62% of customers say that email support is a preferred way to communicate with brands.
+Email is one of the main channels of customer support for most B2B, B2C, or eCommerce companies.
+62% of customers say they prefer email support to communicate with brands.

-Email as customer touchpoint affects everything from repeat purchase rates to lifetime value to how someone talks about your brand privately and publicly.
+Email as a customer touchpoint affects everything from repeat purchase rates to lifetime value to how someone talks about your brand privately and publicly.
 You can leverage the power and reach of email to drive engagement and deliver a better customer experience.

 - Personalization – Personalizing emails based on the buyer’s journey, a past purchase, demographics, company size, etc. can help make customers feel like they’re doing business with a human, not a company.

 12. Retail store